AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

      \isotm{S}{32} (\gamma, p)(\gamma, p)(\gamma, n)(\gamma, n) \isotm{Si}{28}
      (\alpha, \gamma) \isotm{S}{32}

-  The general approach to this is to start iterations from the heaviest to the lightest nuclei.
-Then the algorithm checks if isotopes involved in the network can actually form a cycle using the combination reactions above.
-If such cycle is formed, then we check the rates of these reactions to see if they satisfy the condition mention previously.
-  If there are no isotope present in the network that would form a closed-cycle, we move on to the next nuclei.
-We break out of the iteration once we found a fast reaction cycle.

-* If the previous two check pass, we proceed to nuclei grouping.
+* Lastly, we proceed to nuclei grouping.
 Initially, :math:`p`, :math:`n`, and :math:`\alpha` are grouped into a single group called the light-isotope-group, or LIG.
 Other isotopes belong to their own group, which only contains themselves.
-During each iteration, we find all valid reaction, :math:`k`, that has the fastest time-scale, :math:`t_{i,k} = \tilde{Y}_i/\textbf{min}(b_f(k), b_r(k))`, for :math:`i` to be the isotope involved with the reaction that is different from :math:`p`, :math:`n`, and :math:`\alpha`.
+We need to start the grouping process with the reaction rate that has the fastest (smallest) timescale.
+  In the original :cite:`Kushnir_2020` paper, they use the group molar fraction for evaluating the reaction timescale.
+This complicates things because now reaction timescale changes after each successful grouping.
+We've determined that the result is roughly the same even if we just use the molar fraction of the isotope that is involved in the actual reaction.
+  Therefore, instead of using
+  :math:`t_{i,k} = \tilde{Y}_i/\textbf{min}(b_f(k), b_r(k))`, to evaluate
-  :math:`\tilde{Y}_i` represents the sum of molar fractions of the group that isotope :math:`i` belongs in, or :math:`\tilde{Y}_i = \Sigma_{l \in q}Y^l_i`.
-After determining which reaction has the fastest time-scale, there are two requirements for us to check whether this reaction can be used to group the nuclei involved, which are:
+  the reaction timescale of the reaction, :math:`k`, where :math:`\tilde{Y}_i` represents the sum of molar fractions of the group that isotope :math:`i` belongs to, we simply use the :math:`Y_i`, which is the molar fraction of the isotope :math:`i`, which is the isotope involved in the reaction that is different from :math:`p`, :math:`n`, and :math:`\alpha`.
+After we settle on calculating the timescale, since :math:`Y_i` doesn't change, we can calculate all timescale at once and sort the reaction to determine the order at which we want to start merging.

+  There are two requirements for us to check whether this reaction can be used to group the nuclei involved, which are:

   * at least 1 isotope, :math:`i`, that passes: